World Vision International

-World Vision International is an ecumenical Christian humanitarian aid, development, and advocacy organization.
-It was founded in 1950 by Robert Pierce as a service organization to provide care for children in Korea.
+World Vision International is an interdenominational Christian humanitarian aid, development, and advocacy organization.
+It was founded in 1950 by Robert Pierce and Kyung-Chik Han as a service organization to provide care for children in Korea.
 In 1975, emergency and advocacy work was added to World Vision's objectives.
 It is active in over 100 countries with a total revenue including grants, product and foreign donations of USD $3.14 billion.

 History

-The charity was co-founded in 1950 as World Vision Inc. by Robert Pierce, Kyung-Chik Han and Frank Phillips.
+The charity was founded in 1950 as World Vision Inc. by Robert Pierce and Kyung-Chik Han.
 It was founded after Pierce was invited to Korea by Han to speak at Young Nak Church, followed by another speech in Seoul.
 After the breakout of the Korean War weeks later, Pierce and Han continued to collaborate on relief efforts in the region.
 The first World Vision office opened later that year in Portland, Oregon, with a second office following in 1954 in Korea.
 During the early years, the charity operated as a missionary service organization meeting emergency needs in crisis areas in East Asia.
 World Vision operated as a missionary service organisation meeting emergency needs of children in crisis areas in East Asia following the Korean War.

 In 1967, the Mission Advanced Research and Communication Center (MARC) was founded by Ed Dayton as a division of World Vision.
 It became the organizational backbone of the Lausanne Committee for World Evangelization, collected and published data about "unreached people" and also published the "Mission Handbook: North American Protestant Ministries Overseas".

 During the 1970s, World Vision began training families in the agricultural skills necessary to build small farms, with the aim of promoting long term improvement and self-reliance in the communities.
 The organization also began installing water pumps for clean water, which caused infant mortality rates to drop.
 Volunteers now use the fresh water to teach gardening and irrigation and promote good health.

 In order to restructure, the organization World Vision International was founded in 1977 by Walter Stanley Mooneyham the then president of World Vision.
 In 1979, World Vision also co-founded the Evangelical Council for Financial Accountability with the Billy Graham Evangelistic Association.

 During the 1990s, World Vision International began focusing on the needs of children who had been orphaned in Uganda, Romania, and Somalia in response to AIDS, neglect, and civil war, respectively.
 World Vision began working with communities, health providers, faith-based organisations and people living with HIV and AIDS to encourage an end to stigmatisation, better understanding of HIV prevention and community care for those living with AIDS, and orphans left behind by the pandemic.
 They also joined the United Nations peacekeeping efforts to help those affected by civil war.
 World Vision also started to openly promote the international ban on land mines.
 In 1994 World Vision US moved to Washington State.
+In 2004, the political weekly Tehelka newspaper in India criticised World Vision India for its involvement with AD2000.

-In 2022, WVI operated in more than 100 countries and had over 34,000 employees.
+In 2022, WVI operated in more than 100 countries and had over 33,000 employees.